 Imagine having a conversation with a church leader in Corinth or Galatia, say the early second century.
 After the pleasantries are finished, you are told that one must keep the Jewish feasts, and even have your son circumcised if you wish to be saved from your sins.
 You obviously object to this, only to be told that this leader once knew Paul and Peter, and as a faithful disciple has "apostolic authority."
 With the apostles now dead, how on earth would you be expected to know if he was telling you the truth or not?
 Without the word of God, one is totally blind to the truth of God's will.

 Because Catholics like to cite church leaders as being "apostolic" and "successes" to the apostles, and elevate their writings to be on par with Scripture, this leads to major problems and subsequent heresies.
 To avoid this, we must always examine church councils, papal encyclicals, and the church "fathers" in light of Scripture, and never the other way around.

 The Bible is inspired and preserved.
 We can trust it totally.

 Paul commended the Bereans in Acts for examining him and what he said in light of Scripture.

 The Bible makes the following statements concerning itself and its total sufficiency for the man of God:

-So it should be obvious by now, that God takes His word very seriously and will punish those that try and undermine ones confidence in it.
+It should be obvious by now, that God takes His word very seriously, and will punish those that try and undermine one's confidence in it.

-The following quote came from Cardinal Joseph Suenens, who said the following in 1974, while attending a charismatic ecumenical convention in Chicago, and this is what Catholics have been trying to get some of our less educated Christian friends to do, for centuries now:
+The following quote came from Cardinal Joseph Suenens, who said the following in 1974, while attending a charismatic ecumenical convention in Chicago, and this is what Catholics have been trying to get some of our less educated Christian friends to do, for centuries: